jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2019-08-planning-in-general.md

 - [x] I think scoping is a better choice for now.
 - [x] I want to go over the Encircle Language Spec Plan documents, moving things out of scope off the top of my head.
 - [x] Side-goal: I read nicer docs, giving my head a bit of a break.
-- [x] I think I will mark things with red before actually moving content out.
+- [x] I think I might mark things with red before actually moving content out.
 - [x] Still lots of definites in the wording of the main planning docs.
 - [x] I do like too see it reworded it to nothing being a strict rule anymore and you can always make up your own mind.
 It seems this does not harm the integrity of the idea.